zandra2/cs628_PE_Zandra/PE03-ToDoList/todolist-app/src/README.md

 This project is to create a ToDo task list.
 Users can add a task description and add each task onto the list.
 The list can be deleted as the users complete the task.
 Users can't add a blank task description onto the list.
 An error message will raise asking user to input a task description before adding task onto the list of tasks.

 There are four components created in this project, the Button, ToDoList, and ToDoTask.

-+**App** - manages the state and provides the core logic of adding and deleting tasks.
+**App** - manages the state and provides the core logic of adding and deleting tasks.

-+**ToDoList** - acts as a middle layer, looping through the tasks and rendering each one with a ToDoTask component.
+**ToDoList** - acts as a middle layer, looping through the tasks and rendering each one with a ToDoTask component.

-+**ToDoTask** - a child component of ToDoList that focuses solely on displaying a single task and handling its deletion.
+**ToDoTask** - a child component of ToDoList that focuses solely on displaying a single task and handling its deletion.

-+**Button** - for reusability that encapsulates the behavior and styling of buttons used across the app.
+**Button** - for reusability that encapsulates the behavior and styling of buttons used across the app.

-Features:
+**Features:**
--When the cursor is hovered over the button (add/delete), it will changes color.
+1. When the cursor is hovered over the button (add/delete), it will changes color.

-Click on the _Add task_ button without a task description will raise an error message and no blank task will get added onto the list.
+2. Click on the _Add task_ button without a task description will raise an error message and no blank task will get added onto the list.

+**Potential Use:**

 This project assignment can be a component of a larger app, like Task Management, etc. Where the users can add, delete, view or assign tasks to a team, etc.